Section A: Has Your Sponsor Licence Been Revoked?

 Where these options are not available or appropriate, the organisation would be subject to a cooling-off period before it can apply for a new licence.

-The UK Home Office has strict regulations and standards that businesses must adhere to in order to sponsor migrant workers.
-Failing to meet these expectations can lead to enforcement action, such as licence revocation for the most serious of breaches.
+The Home Office has strict regulations and standards that businesses must adhere to in order to sponsor migrant workers.
+Failing to meet these expectations can lead to enforcement action, with licence revocation reserved for the most serious breaches.

 Common grounds for revocation include: